-Eastern Turkey is a somewhat unknown and a mystery for travellers.
-Istanbul's minarets, Cappadocia's rock formations and the blue water of the Mediterranean coastline, is the Turkey most people know, with the Far East of the country seeming like a vast no mans land between continents.
+Eastern Turkey is a somewhat unknown mystery for travellers.
+Istanbul's minarets, Cappadocia's rock formations and the blue water of the Mediterranean coastline, is the Turkey most people know, with the Far East of the country seeming like a vast no man's land between continents.
 However, this is far from true.
-From the plains … Continue reading Eastern Turkey: what you need to know before you go
+From the plains of Mesopotamia … Continue reading Eastern Turkey: what you need to know before you go

 Ani ruins are considered an absolute must-see for anyone venturing out east in Turkey.
 However, their location, as far east as you can possibly get in Turkey, and on the cusp of the closed border with Armenia, means not too many people make it out there.
 However, if you do it will sure to be one of your highlights of the region.
 Here's my guide to exploring the ruined Armenian city.

 After spending time in Southeastern Turkey, I moved further east to the edge of the Kurdish region to Van and Dogubayazit; home to Turkey's largest body of water, a number of important historical sites and the fabled Mt Ararat.
 I based myself in Van, a cool, youthful city on the edge of Lake Van, and … Continue reading Lake Van and Dogubayazit in far eastern Turkey

 On my second trip to Turkey I was very excited to finally get to see Mount Nemrut, an incredible archeological site from the first century.
 Check this post out for how I visited Mt Nemrut as well as a day trip to Urfa and Gobeklitepe.